vikamuhan-reddy/19AI405ExpNo7/README.md

 import math

-# Constants for representing the players and empty cells
 X = 'X'
 O = 'O'
 EMPTY = None

-# Function to print the current board state
 def print_board(board):
     for row in board:
         print(' | '.join(cell if cell is not None else ' ' for cell in row)) print('---------')

-# Function to check if a player has won
 def check_winner(board, player):
     # Check rows
     for row in board: